vuestorefront/vue-storefront/packages/core/docs/performance/optimizing-javascript.md

 ### Educate people using Google Tag Manager about web perf

-Google Tag Manager is often used by non technical users to add additional scripts, styling, and elements or hide/show content on the page.
-This can lead to Cumulate Layout Shifts, extra Total Blocking Time, a bigger number of requests and their weight, or even rerendering the whole page.
+Non-technical users often use Google Tag Manager to add scripts, styling, and other elements or toggle content visibility on the page.
+This can lead to Cumulate Layout Shifts, extra Total Blocking Time, an increased number of requests and their weight, or even rerendering the whole page.

-People hat will use GTM should be educated and aware that adding scripts with Google Tag Manager can lead to big performance regression.
+Developers should educate them that adding scripts via Google Tag Manager can significantly impact performance.